newbieg/spellChecking/README.md

 This program is set up to read all words from a text file and slam them into a compiled dictionary.
 To add words to an existing dictionary, include that dictionary as a file to be read and as the final output.

+# Caesar
+g++ -std=c++11 caesar.cpp setWords.cpp

+Decode and Encode messages using a caesar cypher (or rot13).
+This is a toy, do not use for anything requiring actual encryption.
+The fact that this code can guess the correct encryption key in less than a second should indicate that this is <em>NOT</em> a proffesional encryption method.

 # Wild Cards
 g++ wildCard.cpp

 Testing how to set up a wild-card comparison function.
 Nothing permanent here yet.
 Not compatible with my current setup, but I'm saving the function for reuse in the future.